e-gun/HipparchiaGoServer/INSTRUCTIONS/SEMANTICVECTORS.md

 In fact `100` as an iterations value still tends to produce this effect to some extent.

-The defaults sem to be OK.
+The defaults seem to be OK.
 But there is a lot of room for experimentation given that LDA results are not as clearly good/bad as are nearest neighbor search results.